ankane/strong_migrations/README.md

 #### Bad

-In Postgres, there’s no equality operator for the `json` column type, which causes issues for `SELECT DISTINCT` queries.
+In Postgres, there’s no equality operator for the `json` column type, which can cause errors for existing `SELECT DISTINCT` queries.

 ```ruby
 class AddPropertiesToUsers < ActiveRecord::Migration[6.0]